onyx-platform/onyx/doc/user-guide/information-model.md

 - all elements in the map must correspond to an `:onyx/name` entry in the catalog
 - the outer-most keys of the map must have catalog entries of `:onyx/type` that map to `:input`
 - only innermost values of the map may have catalog entries of `:onyx/type` that map to `:output`
-- elements in the map with `:onyx/type` mapping to `:aggregator` can only directly follow elements with `:onyx/type` mapping to `:grouper`

 ### Catalog